 A: Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-discretionary."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
-If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to "non-discretionary" matters.
+If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to matters that are considered to be "discretionary," but may not vote the shares with respect to "non-discretionary" matters.
 Your broker will not be able to vote your shares of Zafgen common stock without specific instructions from you for "non-discretionary" matters.
 You should instruct your broker to vote your shares, following the procedures provided by your broker.
 Under rules applicable to broker-dealers, Proposals 1, 3, 4, 5 and 6 are considered non-discretionary matters.
 Proposals 2, 7 and 8 qualify as discretionary matters.